arckadious/fizzbuzz/README.md

  - Error log in standard output and exit the application
  - Applicatives logs in audit database (MySQL)
+ - Gin framework logs on localhost environment in gin.log file

 ## :link: Local development